testing-library/dom-testing-library/.github/ISSUE_TEMPLATE/Bug_Report.md

   understand what's going on and fix the issue.
 We appreciate bugs filed and PRs submitted!

-* If you're issue is regarding one of the query APIs (`getByText` `getByLabelText`, etc), then please file it on the `dom-testing-library` repository instead.
-If you file it here it will be closed.
-Thanks :)

 * Please make sure that you are familiar with and follow the Code of Conduct for this project (found in the CODE_OF_CONDUCT.md file).